makicamel/circuit_switch/README.md

 ## Task

 When find a problem and you want to terminate running or reporting right now, execute a task with it's caller.
+You can specify either key or caller.

 ```
-rake circuit_switch:terminate_to_run[/app/services/greetings_service:21 block in validate]
+rake circuit_switch:terminate_to_run[your_key]
 rake circuit_switch:terminate_to_report[/app/services/greetings_service:21 block in validate]
 ```